 The study was conducted in both English and Spanish.
-The data were weighted to adjust for gender by age, race/ethnicity, education, Census region, metropolitan status, household income, party identification, race/ethnicity by gender, race/ethnicity by age, and race/ethnicity by education.
+The data were weighted to adjust for gender by age, race/ethnicity, education, Census region, metropolitan status, household income, and party identification.
 The demographic benchmarks came from the 2019 March supplement of the U.S. Census Bureau's Current Population Survey (CPS).
 Party ID benchmarks are from recent ABC News/Washington Post telephone polls.
 The weighting categories were as follows:

-- Gender (Male, Female) by Age (18-29, 30-44, 45-59, and 60+) - Race/Hispanic Ethnicity (White Non-Hispanic, Black Non-Hispanic, Other or 2+ Races Non-Hispanic, Hispanic) - Education (High School graduate or less, Some College, Bachelor and beyond) - Census Region (Northeast, Midwest, South, West) - Metropolitan status (Metro, non-Metro) - Household Income (Under \$25,000, \$25,000-\$49,999, \$50,000-\$74,999, \$75,000-\$99,999, \$100,000-\$149,999, \$150,000+) - Party ID (Democrat, Republican, Independent, Something else) - Race/ethnicity (White/Other Non-Hispanic, Black Non-Hispanic, Hispanic) by Gender (Male, Female) - Race/ethnicity (White/Other Non-Hispanic, Black Non-Hispanic, Hispanic) by Age (18-44, 45+) - Race/ethnicity (White/Other Non-Hispanic, Black Non-Hispanic, Hispanic) by Education (Some College or less, Bachelor and beyond)
+- Gender (Male, Female) by Age (18-29, 30-44, 45-59, and 60+) - Race/Hispanic Ethnicity (White Non-Hispanic, Black Non-Hispanic, Other or 2+ Races Non-Hispanic, Hispanic) - Education (High School graduate or less, Some College, Bachelor and beyond) - Census Region (Northeast, Midwest, South, West) - Metropolitan status (Metro, non-Metro) - Household Income (Under \$25,000, \$25,000-\$49,999, \$50,000-\$74,999, \$75,000-\$99,999, \$100,000-\$149,999, \$150,000+) - Party ID (Democrat, Republican, Independent, Something else)

-The margin of sampling error is plus or minus 4.3 percentage points at the 95% confidence level, for results based on the entire sample of adults.
-The margin of sampling error takes into account the design effect, which was 1.34.
+The margin of sampling error is plus or minus 4.7 percentage points at the 95% confidence level, for results based on the entire sample of adults.
+The margin of sampling error takes into account the design effect, which was 1.23.
 The margin of sampling error is higher and varies for results based on sub-samples.
 In our reporting of the findings, percentage points are rounded off to the nearest whole number.
 As a result, percentages in a given table column may total slightly higher or lower than 100%.
 In questions that permit multiple responses, columns may total substantially more than 100%, depending on the number of different responses offered by each respondent.